Renovate or Rebuild: Choosing the best option for your family

 - The rebuilding process tends to be more structured than renovating.

-- Consider whether renovating will improve your home's liveability.
+- Consider whether renovating will improve your home's livability.

 - Consider the emotional and/or physical toll that embarking on a renovation can have.